 Name and municipality of principal residence Positions held (e.g., director, officer, promoter and/or principal holder) and the date of obtaining that position Compensation paid by the Trust or related party in the most recently completed financial year and the compensation anticipated to be paid in the current financial year (1) Number, type and percentage of securities of the Trust held after completion of min.
 Offering Number, type and percentage of securities of the Trust held after completion of max.
 Offering Timothy P.J.
-Wittig, Vancouver, BC Vice President and Director of the Manager - 2010 Vice President and Director of the Mortgage Broker - 2010 Governor - 2010 \$8,000 was paid during the year ended December 31, 2017.
-Currently, it is anticipated that a similar amount will be paid during the year ended December 31, 2018.
+Wittig, Vancouver, BC Vice President and Director of the Manager - 2010 Vice President and Director of the Mortgage Broker - 2010 Governor - 2010 Vice-President and a Director of CDFL - 2018 \$16,000 was paid during the year ended December 31, 2018.
+Currently, it is anticipated that a similar amount will be paid during the year ended December 31, 2019.
 9,317 Class A Units and 8,685 Class C Units.
-(2) 0.152% of Class A Units issued and outstanding and 0.451% of Class C Units issued and outstanding and 0.133% of all Units issued and outstanding at March 31, 2018 9,317 Class A Units and 8,685 Class C Units (2) 0.048% of the Units issued and outstanding assuming completion of maximum Offering David B. Rally, Richmond, BC Vice President, Legal Affairs, of the Mortgage Broker - 1997 Governor - 2006 \$8,000 was paid during the year ended December 31, 2017.
-Currently, it is anticipated that a similar amount will be paid during the year ended December 31, 2018.
-11,032 Class A Units (2) 0.181% of Class A Units issued and outstanding and 0.081% of all Units issued and outstanding at March 31, 2018 11,032 Class A Units (2) 0.029% of the Units issued and outstanding assuming completion of maximum Offering
+(2) 0.13% of Class A Units issued and outstanding and 0.35% of Class C Units issued and outstanding and 0.11% of all Units issued and outstanding at March 31, 2019 9,317 Class A Units and 8,685 Class C Units (2) 0.05% of the Units issued and outstanding assuming completion of maximum Offering David B. Rally, Richmond, BC Vice President, Legal Affairs, of the Mortgage Broker - 1997 Governor - 2006 \$16,000 was paid during the year ended December 31, 2018.
+Currently, it is anticipated that a similar amount will be paid during the year ended December 31, 2019.
+5,689 Class A Units (2) 0.08% of Class A Units issued and outstanding and 0.03% of all Units issued and outstanding at March 31, 2019 5,689 Class A Units (2) 0.02% of the Units issued and outstanding assuming completion of maximum Offering

-- The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for the years ended December 31, 2013 and December 31, 2014, thereby increasing the distribution to the Unitholders to 90% of the net income from operations.
+- (1) The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for the years ended December 31, 2013 and December 31, 2014, thereby increasing the distribution to the Unitholders to 90% of the net income from operations.
 The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it is entitled to for three quarters of the year ended December 31, 2015, thereby increasing the distributions to Unitholders to 87.1% of net income from operations.
 The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it was entitled to during the fourth quarter of the year ended December 31, 2016, thereby increasing the distributions to Unitholders to 82.8% of profit for the year.
 The Board of Directors of the Manager has unanimously agreed to waive 50% of the net income it was entitled to during the year ended December 31, 2017, thereby increasing the distribution to Unitholders to 90%.
-The Board of Directors of the Manager may determine not to waive any portion of the net income to which the Manager is entitled in the future, however a decision in such regard has yet to be made. - (2) Each of Messrs.
+The Board of Directors of the Manager may determine to waive or not to waive any portion of the net income to which the Manager is entitled in the future, however a decision in such regard has yet to be made. - (2) Each of Messrs.
 Nichols, Tripp, Wittig and Rally have subscribed for Units of the Trust at a price of \$10 per Unit.
 No discounted Units have been purchased by Messrs.
 Nichols, Tripp, Wittig and Rally.